Temporal Stream Logic: Synthesis beyond the Bools: Preliminaries

-A specification describes a relation between input sequences~\mbox{$ \alpha \in (2^{\mathcal{I}})^{\omega} $} and output sequences~\mbox{$ \beta \in (2^{\mathcal{O}})^{\omega} $}.
-To obtain an intuitive reasoning, this relation is usually defined using a formula within an appropriate logic.
-The most popular temporal logic is given by Linear Temporal Logic (LTL)~\cite{Pnueli:1977}, which uses Boolean connectives to specify the behavior at a specific point in time, and temporal connectives, to relate sub-specifications on the time axis.
-The syntax of an LTL formula~$ \varphi $ adheres to the following grammar:
+In the classical synthesis setting, inputs and outputs are vectors of Booleans, where the standard abstraction treats inputs and outputs as atomic propositions $ \mathcal{I} \cup \mathcal{O} $, while their Boolean combinations form an alphabet~\mbox{$ \Sigma = 2^{\mathcal{I} \cup \mathcal{O}} $}.
+Behavior then is described through infinite sequences $ \alpha = \alpha(0)\alpha(1)\alpha(2) \ldots \in \Sigma^{\omega} $.
+A \textit{specification} describes a relation between input sequences~\mbox{$ \alpha \in (2^{\mathcal{I}})^{\omega} $} and output sequences~\mbox{$ \beta \in (2^{\mathcal{O}})^{\omega} $}.
+Usually, this relation is not given by explicit sequences, but by a fomula in a temporal logic.
+The most popular such logic is Linear Temporal Logic (LTL)~\cite{Pnueli:1977}, which uses Boolean connectives to specify behavior at specific points in time, and temporal connectives, to relate sub-specifications over time.
+The realizability and synthesis problems for LTL are 2\textsc{ExpTime}-complete~\cite{PnueliR89}.

-\goodbreak while the semantics of LTL are defined with respect to infinite sequence~$ \sigma $ of alphabet symbols, inductively over time~\mbox{$ t \in \dtime $}: